tildeio/router.js/ARCHITECTURE.md

 `HandlerInfo` has just a `resolve` method which fires all `model` hooks and ultimately resolves to a `ResolvedHandlerInfo` object.

-The `ResolvedHandlerInfo`'s `resolve` method is just returns a promise that fulfills with itself.
+The `ResolvedHandlerInfo`'s `resolve` method just returns a promise that fulfills with itself.

 ### `TransitionState`